 After breakfast the horses will return home while you embark on a day of sight-seeing, starting with a drive to Nizwa, a historical town full of character.
 Sometimes referred to as the ‘Pearl of Islam’, this is still a largely conservative town so please ensure you have some modest clothes to wear when you visit.
 There are several forts and ruins of note in the town as well as an interesting traditional market.
 You move on to Jabrin Castle, an impressive structure rising out from the desert with elaborately painted ceilings, carved vaults and a great bird’s-eye view from the flagpole.
 After a picnic lunch your next stop will be Bait al Safa, a living museum that guides you through the culture of Oman through the ages, arousing all your senses.
 The final destination for today is Misfat al a breem, a very scenic old village nestled on the mountainside near Al Hamra.
 Your journey ends at Jebel Shams Resort where you will spend the night.
 Dinner will be a private shuwa, a delicious Omani dish of lamb cooked underground for 24 hours served with salad, away from the other guests at the resort.
 It can get very cold up in the mountains in winter time, so large fires are lit around the resort and each room has its own fire pit outside.

 After breakfast you will drive back to the riding centre via the stunning Wadi Bani Auf road, a steep graded road which is only accessible by expertly driven 4x4s.
 There are incredible views over the mountain ranges from here.
 Lunch will be at a traditional Omani walled homestead called Bait Bimah, nestled in the gorge close to the entrance of Snake Canyon.
-You will have a few hours to relax at the riding centre before a 2 hour sunset beach ride.
-Overnight at the riding centre
+You will have a few hours to relax at The Al Nahda resort and Spa before a 2 hour sunset beach ride.
+Overnight back to your hotel.

 After breakfast you will go for another beach riding, taking your last chance to have some good gallops along the sand and get some amazing action photos with the backdrop of the Arabian sea glittering in the sunlight.
 The afternoon is free for relaxing by the pool or perhaps taking a gentle walk before a farewell dinner with your new friends.
-Overnight at the riding centre.
+Overnight back to your hotel.

 Depart for airport after breakfast.